Introduction

 - Stay updated with new tools and features

 Remember that mastering these commands takes time and practice.
 Start with the basic commands and gradually incorporate more advanced ones into your workflow.
-Use the man pages (man command
+Use the man pages (man command) and help options (command --help) to learn more about specific commands and their options.

 For system administrators, it’s crucial to understand not just how to use these commands, but also their implications on system security and performance.
 Always test commands in a safe environment before using them on production systems.